Cell & Molecular Biology Graduate Group

 The Student-Mentor Relationship

 Our graduate students, their talent, and strong work ethic, are pivotal to the scientific research across CAMB.
 They bring a fresh approach to old problems, formulate novel questions and lines of inquiry, foster collaborations with labs in other parts of campus and beyond, and carry on the research as the next generation of scientific leaders.
-Here, Nan Lin and Celeste Simon share with us their enthusiasm, a little bit about their research, their student-mentor relationship, and what they enjoy about doing science at Penn.
+Here, Adam Wojno and Dr. Jean Bennett share with us their enthusiasm, a little bit about their research, their student-mentor relationship, and what they enjoy about doing science at Penn.

 Click here for more videos highlighting the student-mentor research relationship in BGS!